 Primary Collection (3-D)

 The primary three-dimensional collection consists of artifacts significant to the history of Seattle and the Puget Sound region starting at the time of settlement in this area and continuing to the present.
 There are an estimated 100,000 objects in the 3-D Primary Collection that range in physical size from tiny lapel pins to Boeing’s first airplane, the B-1.
 Below is an overview of our Collections.
-For more details, visit our online Collections portal.
+For more details, visit the MOHAI Online Collections portal.

 Local industry and businesses are heavily represented in the collection covering everything from logging, mining, farming, fishing, shipbuilding, aerospace, urban development, textile working, woodworking, blacksmithing, masonry, milling, biotechnology, software and internet technology, restaurant and hotel service, retail merchandising, photography, printing, banking, tailoring, barbering, butchery, cobblery, millinery, mortuary, smoking and recreational drug use, and other businesses.

 Some of the local companies represented in the collection include Boeing, Microsoft, Nordstrom, Bartell Drugs, Frederick & Nelson, Lake Union Dry Dock, Moran Bros., Rainier Brewing Company, Starbucks, Amazon, Eddie Bauer, Filson, ZymoGenetics, Schwabacher, Crescent Foods, Fisher Flour, PACCAR, Wizards of the Coast, REI, Amgen (Immunex), Intellectual Ventures, Seafirst Bank, Washington Mutual, Almond Roca, and Oberto Sausage Company.
 There is also equipment, tools, and office furniture associated with local services such as medical care, dentistry, public works and transportation, police, fire, and other government services.